Not perfect, but saves lives, AstraZeneca says as Africa backs COVID-19 shot

 (Reuters) - AstraZeneca’s COVID-19 vaccine is not perfect, but will have a big impact on the pandemic, its chief executive predicted on Thursday, as the drugmaker pledged to double output by April and the African Union gave its backing for the shot.

-The two-dose inosculation, developed with Oxford University, has been hailed as a “vaccine for the world” because it is cheaper and easier to distribute than some rivals.
+The two-dose inoculation, developed with Oxford University, has been hailed as a “vaccine for the world” because it is cheaper and easier to distribute than some rivals.

 But its rapid approval in Europe and elsewhere has been clouded by doubts over its most effective dosage and interval between doses.